expass/expass/README.md

 # ExPass

-An secure password hashing/encription library for node and JavaScript.
+A secure password hashing/encription library for node and JavaScript.

 > **WARNING**: This document refers to the whole project, for specific node
 > implementation see the